Photos and info about the repair work done by Brian May and Greg Fryer to the Red Special guitar during 1998 at Brian’s “Allerton Hill” studio:

 In 1980 I began repairing and building guitars in Sydney Australia with the great Romney Godden who was Sydney’s best guitar repairer/builder during the 1970s and 80s.
 Romney left Sydney and I set up my own business in 1983 and during the following 13 or so years worked with local and touring acts including such as INXS, Midnight Oil and Pink Floyd.
 From my teenage years I was fascinated by Brian May’s guitar and tone, and especially by its ‘space age’ unique look, and I tried to learn as much as I could about Brian’s guitar and signal chain from the literature available in the 70s and 80s.

-By good coincidence I was already experimenting with transistor treble boosters courtesy of my friend Nick Thurn who had a very good grasp of guitar valve amp and transistor electronics and who was the first guy I ever heard playing an AC30 (an amazing fluid player).
+By good coincidence I was already experimenting with transistor treble boosters courtesy of my friend Nick Thurn who had a good knowledge of guitar valve amp and transistor electronics and who was the first guitarist I ever heard playing an AC30 (Nick was an amazing fluid player).
 After owning several types of guitar amplifier I settled on the Vox AC30 amp as preferred choice of amplifier in my own playing with rock bands around the Sydney area during the 1980s.

 Red Special guitars:

-In early 1996 my interest was reignited in Brian’s wonderful guitar and his whole guitar sound again, mainly because my girlfriend played me several Queen albums and after not having heard their music for several years I once again fell in love with Queen’s music and Brian’s superb playing.
-Because my work as guitar repairer/maker since 1980 had involved me in repairing, analysing and being intimately familar with the pros and cons of the best guitar designs of the day (Fender, Gibson, Gretsch, Ibanez etc), it seemed to me that it was the right time to look more closely and understand more about Brian’s unique guitar.
+In early 1996 my interest was reignited in Brian’s wonderful guitar and his whole guitar sound again, mainly because my girlfriend played me several Queen albums and after not hearing Queen’s music for several years I once again fell in love with it again and with Brian’s superb playing and unique sound.
+Because my work as guitar repairer/maker since 1980 had involved me in repairing, analysing and being intimately familar with the pros and cons of the best guitar designs of the day (Fender, Gibson, Gretsch, Ibanez etc), it dawned on me that it was the right time to look more closely at Brian’s unique Red Special guitar.

 I wrote to Brian’s management with the objective of making for him the most accurate replica of his guitar to date, a guitar that he would consider worthy of using as a spare.
 After meeting with Brian in July 1996 to discuss the project, I then spent a very intense eighteen months thoroughly researching the parts materials components building techniques needed, obtaining everything I needed, and then building the three replicas at my workshop in Sydney.